Home Activities: Early Childhood

 Messages from Ms. Adrian

-Our early childhood specialist will share short videos of rhymes, fingerplays, and flannel board stories for little ones at home on the Library’s YouTube channel, every Monday, Wednesday, and Friday at 10 am.
+Our early childhood specialist will share short videos of rhymes, fingerplays, and flannel board stories for little ones at home on the Library’s YouTube channel on Wednesdays at 10 am.

 Sing and move along to songs